Rokiis1/roadmap/5.Module/dynamic_techniques.md

 **Feature to Test:** Online Music Player

-The music player has several states depending on user actions.
-The rules are as follows:

 1. When a user presses the 'Play' button, the player starts playing music.
 2. When a user presses the 'Pause' button, the player pauses the music.
 3. When a user presses the 'Stop' button, the player stops the music and resets to the beginning of the track.